-- To study the sand casting and special casting processes and practice mould preparation - To learn various metal joining processes and gain welding skills. - To provide knowledge on various bulk deformation processes and its applications. - To expose knowledge on sheet metal forming processes and special forming processes and to make small sheet metal parts. - To learn about various plastics moulding and forming processes and to make a simple plastic part.
+- To study the sand casting and special casting processes sand casting processes and practice mould preparation - To learn various metal joining processes and gain welding skills. - To provide the knowledge on various bulk deformation processes and its applications. - To expose knowledge on sheet metal forming processes and special forming processes and to make small sheet metal parts. - To learn about the various plastics moulding and forming processes and to make simple plastic part.